Target9/Meteor-Automation-Addon/README.md

 - Or just download from the releases.

 ## Common Problems
-Right now theres no problems.
+Right now there's no problems.

 ## Resources
 Here will be links to discord and a website dedicated to Meteor Automation.